-There are a lot of CRM options out there, and they can be quite complicated to use at times.
+There are a lot of CRM options out there that’ll connect to a WordPress Membership Website, they can be quite complicated to use at times.
 The CRM that we use at MemberLab is ActiveCampaign, it’s relatively new compared to some of the other ones but works just as well.
 Some alternatives are Keap, Mailchimp, Awebber, Drip, Convertkit.

 If you’d like more information on business automation click here to see 4 automations all membership websites should have

 We’ve talked a lot about WordPress membership website and their features, here are a few that have all of the features we have discussed.
 For full disclosure, some of them are our clients, and some are not.

 - The Membership Guys – They’re the perfect guides to operating a membership website.